chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 ## Firewall Checks

-The Chef Automate High Availability (HA) cluster requires multiple ports for the front and backend servers to operate effectively and reduce network traffic.
-Below is a breakdown of those ports and what needs to be opened for each set of servers.
+The Chef Automate HA cluster requires multiple ports for the frontend and backend servers to operate effectively.

-**Ports required for all Machines**

 The first column in the table below represents the source of the connection.
 The table's other columns represent the destination with the matrix value as a port number.
 The specified port numbers need to be opened on the origin and destination.